 Pressure cookers aren’t too complicated to use, but electric pressure cookers that double up as a multicooker can seem complicated, which is why a good set of instructions is important.
 We check the manual provided with each pressure cooker to make sure it gives adequate guidance, so you can get the best out of your new gadget.

 All pressure cookers we test undergo safety checks, based on the current British Standards.
 Checks include making sure the safety gasket can’t be in the wrong position and that the pressure cooker can’t be opened accidentally.
-We also run a decompression test and we check that the pressure cookers can be safely opened.
-We make sure that lids lock into place correctly, and that any steam release is angled away from the user, so you can be sure the pressure cooker you buy has been thoroughly checked.
+We also run a decompression test and check that the pressure cookers can be safely opened.
+We make sure that lids lock into place correctly, and that any steam release is angled away from the user.
+This means you can be sure the pressure cooker you buy has been thoroughly checked.

 All the tests above, plus others, contribute to the overall test score for each pressure cooker we review.
 Because we know some things are more important to you than others, some elements are given a greater importance in our test score.